acerbilab/pyvbmc/README.md

 ### Docstrings

 The docstrings are generated following the [numpy format](https://numpydoc.readthedocs.io/en/latest/format.html).
-There are addons to generate docstring blueprints using IDEs.
+There are add-ons to generate docstring blueprints using IDEs.

 See an example for a correct docstring [here](https://numpydoc.readthedocs.io/en/latest/example.html).

 ### Documentation

 The documentation is currently hosted on [github.io](https://lacerbi.github.io/pyvbmc/).
-We build the pyvbmc documentation using [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html), the source code for that is in the [docsrc folder](./docsrc) and the build version is in the [docs folder](./docs).
+We build the pyvbmc documentation using [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html).
+The source code of the documentation is in the [docsrc folder](./docsrc) and the build version is in the [docs folder](./docs).
 From there new documentation can be compiled using the following commands:

 ```
 merge featurebranch into main branch